 On Tuesday, President Donald Trump signed S. 305 into law, which encourages the display of the U.S. flag on March 29th, National Vietnam War Veterans Day.

-The Act is also referred to as “Vietnam War Veterans Recognition Act of 2017.”
+is also referred to as “Vietnam War Veterans Recognition Act of 2017.”

 President Trump tweeted about the Act on Tuesday.